-Packaging Portland Cement, Concrete, Stucco, Mortar, and Grout in Multi-Wall Paper Valve Bags and FIBCs
+Packaging Portland Cement in Multi-Wall Paper Valve Bags and FIBCs

 How is Cement Made?

 Limestone and clay are blasted from rock quarries by boring the rock and setting off explosives.
-Once the rock has been blasted and fragmented, they are then transferred to the manufacturing facility.
-The quarry stone is crushed and reduced in size to pieces approximately 1 ½ inches in size.
+Once the rock has been blasted and fragmented, the fragments are then transferred to the manufacturing facility.
+The quarry stone is crushed and reduced in size to pieces approximately one and a half inches.

-Raw materials are transported separately to silos, where they will be added in specific amounts according to the type of cement being produced.
+Raw materials are transported separately to silos, where they are added in specific amounts according to the type of cement being produced.
 Next, the raw materials are fed to a vertical steel mill, which grinds the material through the pressure exerted by conical rollers.
-Horizontal mills may also be utilized in this phase where the material is pulverized by means of steel balls.
+Horizontal mills may also be utilized in this phase where the material is pulverized using steel balls.

 How is Cement Packaged?

-Portland cement is packaged in a range of paper and poly bag styles.
-These styles include:
+Portland cement is packaged in a range of paper and poly bag styles, including:

 • Polyethylene block bottom valve bags